freepowder/freepowder/edit-me/content/professionalExperiences/01-vanguard.md

 Build a private npm 'Angular UI + AEM components' Library to be used widely by the company for building marketing websites and internal tools.

+Agile with 2 weeks Sprints, 2 week based delivery to prod.

 Leading a team of 5-6 developers (AEM and web).

 - Internal conference speaking showcasing the company about the Angular + AEM generator.